stevapple/swift-tencent-scf-runtime/CONTRIBUTING.md

 ## Legal

-By submitting a pull request, you represent that you have the right to license your contribution to Apple and the community, and agree by submitting the patch that your contributions are licensed under the Apache 2.0 license (see `LICENSE.txt`).
+By submitting a pull request, you represent that you have the right to license your contribution to the community, and agree by submitting the patch that your contributions are licensed under the Apache 2.0 license (see `LICENSE.txt`).

 ## How to submit a bug report

 Please ensure to specify the following:

-* SwiftAWSLambdaRuntime commit hash
+* SwiftTencentSCFRuntime commit hash
-* Contextual information (e.g. what you were trying to achieve with SwiftAWSLambdaRuntime)
+* Contextual information (e.g. what you were trying to achieve with )
 * Simplest possible steps to reproduce
   * More complex the steps are, lower the priority will be.
   * A pull request with failing test case is preferred, but it's just fine to paste the test case into the issue description.